jamesbuckett/ckad-questions/README.md

 ## Logistics
 * The current version of Kubernetes in the CKAD exam can be found [here](https://docs.linuxfoundation.org/tc-docs/certification/faq-cka-ckad-cks#what-application-version-is-running-in-the-exam-environment).
-* This has been trsted on Docker Desktop v4.0.1
+* This has been tested on Docker Desktop v4.0.1.
 * To remove all the resources that get created run the commands in the Clean Up section.

 *End of Section*